project-chip/connectedhomeip/docs/guides/nrfconnect_android_commissioning.md

 3. Open the CHIPTool application on your smartphone.
 4. Tap the **SCAN QR CODE** button and scan the commissioning QR code.
 5. Tap the **Rendezvous over BLE** button to initiate the commissioning procedure.

    You will see a few pop-up messages appear as the commissioning progresses.
+Eventually, a screen for entering network settings shows up.
+6. In the new screen, open the **THREAD** tab.
-The message "Secure channel established.
-Provisioning" indicates that a secure channel has been established successfully and Thread provisioning data has been sent to the accessory device.
+7. Tap the **Save Network** button to send a Thread provisioning message to the accessory device.

+You will see the "Network provisioning completed" message when the accessory device successfully joins the Thread network.

 ## Sending CHIP commands